Huntingdale railway station: History

-In 2013 there was a lobbying campaign by Monash University, Clayton campus seeking improvements to Huntingdale station and the bus interchange.
-Connecting bus services were often far away from the station with bus stops having no lighting or shelters avaliable.
+In 2013, there was a lobbying campaign by Monash University, Clayton campus seeking improvements to Huntingdale station and the bus interchange.
+Connecting bus services were often far away from the station with bus stops having no lighting or shelters available.
 The condition of the station and bus interchange was a serious concern for Clayton campus, because Huntingdale station is a major gateway to the university through bus route 601.
 In 2015 the decision to construct a $5 million bus interchange was announced by the Andrews Government which was expected address these concerns.

-In 2018 the station received a $11.6 million upgrade which turned the station into a transport hub.
+In 2018, the station received a $11.6 million upgrade which turned the station into a transport hub.
 The main project during this upgrade was the construction of a new bus interchange which cost $5 million.
 The existing car park was also upgraded with additional parking installed.
-In 2015 the project was said to cost $7.6 million which is about $4 million less than the project's final cost.
+In 2015, the project was said to cost $7.6 million which is about $4 million less than the project's final cost.

 Platforms and services

 The station is currently served by both the Pakenham and Cranbourne lines which are both operated by Metro Trains Melbourne.
-Services to Pakenham and Cranbourne travel together south-east towards Dandenong before spliting into two separate lines.
+Services to East Pakenham and Cranbourne travel together south-east towards Dandenong before splitting into two separate lines.
 Services to the city run express from Caulfield (Malvern during off-peak) to South Yarra before stopping all stations to Flinders Street via the City Loop.